Rasmusafj/ArpeStilling-LFB/README.md

 The IPython notebook for the initial data analysis and dataset preparation and preprocessing is found in the `explainer_notebook/` directory.
-We have chosen not to include the raw datasets in this repository since they are contained in large files.
-Links to the datasets can be found in the explainer notebook.
+The dataset files used in the analysis are found in the `raw-datasets/` directory.

-The `data/` directory contains the extracted datasets used for the D3 visualizations.
+The `data/` directory contains the extracted datasets used for the D3 visualizations on the website.

 `css/`, `d3/` and `vendor/` contains various files used for styling etc. of the website.